 This point is somewhat related to what’s known as the “free trial” scam.
 As you might have guessed, these trials aren’t free at all.
 You might be promised $50 for “trying” an online service like Netflix, which you are expected to pay for out of pocket.
 Offers like this are sometimes full of stipulations like you have to stay subscribed for a year.
 Many people get scammed and end up losing money on these types of offers even if they do receive their promised rewards.

-While it’s easy to sign up for a program that may only ask for your name and email address, you’ll find that many of these operations are a waste of time.
-Generally, the less detailed info a program asks for, the less you’ll earn per survey since the market research is sure to be tailored to a more generic audience.
+While it’s easy to sign up for a site that may only ask for your name and email address, you’ll find that many of these operations are a waste of time.
+Generally, the less detailed info a site asks for, the less you’ll earn per survey since the market research is sure to be tailored to a more generic audience.
 Many “get-paid-to” (GPT) sites fall into this category.

 5. DON’T get discouraged!!!